Reactions in Solution: 1968-1976

 for chemical reaction theory, and was a

-primary theme of research in the Chemistry Department from its earliest
+primary theme of research in the Chemistry Division from its earliest

 days.
 "Marcus theory," for which Professor Rudolph A. Marcus received